Welcome to API Gateway Plugin Hub

 degraphql

-The degraphql plugin supports communicating with upstream GraphQL services over regular HTTP requests by mapping GraphQL queries to HTTP endpoints.
+The degraphql plugin enables communication with upstream GraphQL services through standard HTTP requests by mapping GraphQL queries to HTTP endpoints, simplifying API integration.

 gRPC Transcode

-The grpc-transcode plugin transforms between HTTP requests and gRPC requests, as well as their corresponding responses.
+The soap plugin simplifies transformation between RESTful HTTP requests and SOAP requests, including their corresponding responses, for better API interoperability.

 Response Rewrite